Cottage Cheese Scrambled Eggs (No Watery Mess)

 A close-up of cottage cheese scrambled eggs on a piece of toast.

-How to Make My Cottage Cheese and Eggs Recipe
+How to Make Cottage Cheese Scrambled Eggs

 Step 1: Crack and Mix